pelias/pelias/README.md

 Additionally, the README file in each of the component repositories listed above provides more detail on that piece.

 <details>
-  <summary>Here's an example API response from Pelias so you can see what sort of data is returned</summary>
+  <summary>Here's an example API response for a reverse geocoding query</summary>

 ```javascript
 $ curl -s "search.mapzen.com/v1/reverse?size=1&point.lat=40.74358294846026&point.lon=-73.99047374725342&api_key={YOUR_API_KEY}" | json